afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 Such as: you can never be sure of anything or every belief is valid.
-Such ideas blatantly violate the conclusion of the Cox's theorem: the certainty you assign to believes does not have only 3 values: (true, false, I don't know), it has an entire uncoutable range of them.
+Such ideas blatantly violate the conclusion of the Cox's theorem: the certainty you assign to beliefs does not have only 3 values: (true, false, I don't know), it has an entire uncoutable range of them.
 I wrote more about it in [Plausibility = Just Double | DoNotKnow][idontknow].
 And it's all right there, in the boring equations.
 Work of a dozen of philosophers undermined by one